 La Salle’s M.A. in History program is different from all others in the Mid- Atlantic region in several distinct ways: for example, its two-track program and its unique Concentration in Public History.

-A Three-Track Program
+A Two-Track Program

 - M.A. in History for Educators (30 credits)